People

 Degree Earned: M.S. in Mechanical Engineering

-Thesis or Disseration Title: The Temperature Dependent Mechanical Response of M250 Maraging Steel and its Implications on Wire Arc Additive Manufacturing
+Thesis or Dissertation Title: The Temperature Dependent Mechanical Response of M250 Maraging Steel and its Implications on Wire Arc Additive Manufacturing

 Where Are They Now: Oak Ridge National Laboratory